 $2.25 Million for Injured Platform Worker

-The worker suffered electric shock aboard an offshore platform that caused him to fall backwards and also suffer physical injuries.
-Paul took all depositions on the case and wrote all of the briefing.
+The worker suffered electric shock aboard an offshore platform that caused him to fall backward and also suffer physical injuries.
+Paul took all depositions on the case and wrote all of the briefings.
 The case settled the week before trial.

 $2 Million for Injured Jones Act Worker